 GRANTS, FELLOWSHIPS, & CONTRACTS

-US News & World Report also ranked UCSF Medical Center as the 5th best hospital in the nation and the best in the western U.S.--with 6 specialties from the Department of Medicine ranking in the top 10 in the nation: nephrology (5th), pulmonary (6th), rheumatology (7th), diabetes and endocrinology (7th), oncology (10th), and geriatrics (10th).
-In addition, gastroenterology and cardiology were both ranked in the top 25.
+US News & World Report also ranked UCSF Medical Center as the 12th best hospital in the nation with four specialties from the Department of Medicine ranking in the top 10 in the nation: endocrinology (6th), rheumatology (8th), pulmonology (9th), and geriatrics (9th).
 The department's continued success in this highly competitive arena attests to the quality and impact of the research performed by its basic and clinical scientists.

 UCSF is a recognized leader for developing superior clinicians and scientists and has developed a national reputation for excellence in residency training in primary care, general internal medicine and numerous medical subspecialties.
 A dedicated faculty, an outstanding blend of academic and clinical training, exposure to nationally-recognized generalists and sub specialists and a supportive environment provide residents with the opportunity to truly excel in their fields.